Consumer Confidence Report

 Table of Detected Contaminants

-Listed below is information on those contaminants that were found in Gallia County Rural Water’s drinking water.
+Listed below is information on those contaminants that were found in the Gallia County Rural Water Association Inc.

 TABLE OF DETECTED CONTAMINANTS